 Why Cheap Golf on Kauai, Hawaii?

-Thank Walter McByde, the son of Duncan McBryde who developed this land after leasing it from King Kamehameha III in 1860 for keeping the prices down.
-Walter, a sugar magnate and golf fanatic, later bought the estate and built the course back in 1929.
-When he died in 1919, he donated it to the state of Hawaii because he wanted the locals to have a course they could afford to play.
+Thank Walter McByde, the son of Duncan McBryde who developed this land after leasing it from King Kamehameha III in 1860.
+He's responsible for keeping the prices down even in the 21st century.
+Walter, a sugar magnate and golf fanatic, later bought the estate and built the golf course on it in 1929.
+When he died in 1930, he donated it to the state of Hawaii because he wanted the locals to have a course they could afford to play.
 Walter loved golf so much that he requested that he be buried on the course not far from the 8th hole.
 That request was honored, and you can still see his gravesite there when you pass by even to this day.

 Contact Info for Kukuiolono, Kauai, Hawaii?